 Security for Long-Term Storage

-Ground Conditions and Placement
+Ground Conditions and Placement Matter

-Maintenance Requirements Over the Years
+Maintenance Requirements Over Time

-- Touch-up painting to prevent rust spread
+- Touch-up painting to control surface rust

-- Checking door seals
+- Checking and replacing door seals if needed

 - Clearing debris from roof channels

-When a Used 20ft Container Is a Good Long-Term Choice
+When a 20ft Used Container Is a Good Long-Term Choice

-A 20ft used shipping container is suitable for long-term storage when:
+A used 20ft container is suitable when:

-- Budget is a key consideration
+- Budget is important

 - Contents are robust or well-packaged

-- The container is sited correctly
+- The unit is properly sited

 - Basic maintenance is acceptable

-When a New Container Might Be Better
+When a New Container May Be Better

 - Storing moisture-sensitive goods

-- Appearance matters
+- Appearance matters for customer-facing sites

-- Maintenance needs to be minimal
+- Maintenance must be minimal

 Common Buyer Questions Answered

-Will a used container rust away over time?
+Will a used container rust away?

 Can a used container be upgraded later?